1

 When are reports due?

-The first annual air toxics reports are due by June 30, 2024.
-These reports would include calendar year 2023 emissions.
+The first annual air toxics reports were due by June 30, 2024.
 Subsequent reports are due on an annual basis on June 30 each year and include data on the previous calendar year.

 Who must report?